Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Data

+\ee \be \ave{N_{\rm sat}}(M_{\rm h}) = N_{\rm cen} \paren{\frac{M_{\rm h}}{M_1}}^\alpha. \ee Here, $M_{\rm min}$ is the typical minimum mass of halos hosting a central galaxy, $\sigma_{\log M}$ is the dispersion around $M_{\rm min}$, and $f_{\rm cen}^{\,\rm max}$ is the amplitude of the central galaxy occupation.
+We include mass-dependency of $\ave{N_{\rm cen}}$ above the transition scale $M_{\rm min}$ using three additional parameters, $M_{\rm drop}$, $k$, and $f_{\rm cen}^{\rm min}$.
+Finally, the mean occupancy of satellite galaxies is regulated by $M_1$, which is a simple normalisation factor, and $\alpha$, which corresponds to the slope of the power law distribution of satellites.
+In order to determine the distribution of galaxies inside halos, we employ a standard NFW profile \citep{NFW}.

-Figure~\ref{fig:hod} shows the \gls{hod} profiles, \ie the expected number of galaxies per halo, ${\cal h}N_{\rm g}{\cal i}$, as a function of the host halo mass $M_{\rm h}$, of the eight samples: four redshifts times two different models.
+In Figure~\ref{fig:hod} we show the fitted \gls{hod} profiles as a function of the host halo mass $M_{\rm h}$ for the eight samples: four redshifts times two different models.
 In all panels, both centrals and satellites profiles are shown, marked respectively with continuous and dashed lines.
-Not surprisingly, the mean occupation of central galaxies inside dark matter halos does not converge to one, even for the most massive halos selected by the halo finder.
-This is a consequence of the intrinsic property of $\mathrm{H}\alpha$ emitters to be relatively young, blue, and star-forming galaxies.
-On the contrary, most of the galaxies residing at the center of the host halos are giant red ellipticals, whose star formation is almost completely quenched.
+The mean occupation of central galaxies $f_{\rm cen}^{\,\rm max}$ inside dark matter halos does not converge to one, even for the most massive halos selected by the halo finder.
+This is a consequence of having selected a subsample (H$\alpha$ in this case) from the whole population present in the ligthcone.
+The typical expection value for the occupancy of central galaxies for $M_{\rm h}>M_{\rm min}$ slightly varies with the different samples, but is typically close to 0.2.
+This follows from the property of $\mathrm{H}\alpha$ emitters to be relatively young, blue, and star-forming galaxies, whereas, in massive halos, environmental effects such as galaxy-galaxy interactions, ram pressure stripping, and AGN feedback can suppress star formation in galaxies, effectively reducing the likelihood of finding actively star-forming central galaxies.